-The paperback of "The Girl in the Blue Beret" is now available in stores and online.
+The paperback of "The Girl in the Blue Beret" is still available in stores and online.
 Order online by clicking the title in the left column.
 Go to the Blue Beret tab to read more about the book (and see photos of friends in berets)..

 Hardcover, 2011